yet3/use-calendar/README.md

 - dayOfWeekFormat?: string - format pattern of each day of the week (monday...sunday);
 - dayFormat?: string - format pattern of each of the days in calendar
 - calendarDateFormat?: string - format pattern of calendars date
+- onlyCurrentMonth?: boolean - if true `days` and `groupedDays` will only contain days of current calendar date (option `alwaysSixRows` will be ignored)

 ### CalendarDay